 The question then is why do people gamble at all, if the odds are stacked so much against them?

 We suspect it is that dream of immediate, quick, and large gains for some.
 For others it is the adrenaline rush of winning.
-We can also ask the same question about investing.
-Why is it that people don’t always choose good investment avenues?
-It is probably because investing is a path that requires lots of patience and discipline.
+We can also ask the same question about.
+Why is it that people don’t always choose good avenues?
+It is probably because is a path that requires lots of patience and discipline.

 Ask yourself.
 Are you an investor, a speculator, or a gambler?